ENTRY-LEVEL JOBS IN 2021

 How to design your cover letter

-Even though less than 50% of hiring managers take a look at it, the cover letter can be an incredibly convincing argument in your favor.
+The cover letter can be an incredibly convincing argument in your favor.
 Apply the same strategy as the one you use for your resume: be relevant, use industry lingo and tailor it to your audience.
 A thoughtful and original cover letter can really change the game.
 Start by researching the company and looking at their social media presence.
 If you know the audience you're talking to, you'll be able to not only to speak to them but like them.
 There's no better way to show you're a perfect fit than by nailing the company's tone and voice.
 Capitalize on your skills and experiences without forgetting to quantify them.
 By transforming vague statements into data filled claims, you show the impact you’ve had in your previous positions in a more concrete way.

 Once you've figured out what you want and managed to get past the first round (resume selection) it's time for the next defining moment: the interview.
 An interview is your opportunity to show what you have to offer what you can't show on paper.
 It's important to prepare well and show the interviewer what you know and what you can do.